MicherGit/concernmod/README.md

-# Fabric Example Mod
+# Concernblock Mod

+### Info

+It adds the concern emoji as a block in MC, what?

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+:concern:

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the CC0 license.